 6. Explore Corfu Old Town

-Another point of interest of Corfu Old Town is its impressive architecture that combines Greek, French, Italian and British influences, leaving visitors enthralled by its beauty.
+Another point of interest in Corfu Old Town is its impressive architecture that combines Greek, French, Italian, and British influences, leaving visitors enthralled by its beauty.
 One of the most well-known landmarks of the island, located in the Old Town, is the Old Fortress of Corfu.

-7. Swim in the best beaches of Corfu
+7. Swim on the best beaches of Corfu

 Canal del'amour beach, Corfu - credits: https://greece.terrabook.com

 It is argued that the Ionian Sea offers the best beaches found in Greece, with Corfu’s beaches certainly reinforcing this belief.